leyndarmal/infra/README.md

 <h1 align="center">
-   Infrastructure library for personal project
+   Infrastructure library for a personal project
 </h1>

 <h4 align="center">This infra module is shared by multiple services</a>.</h4>